 Types of pitched roofs

-In this type of roofs, common rafters are provided to each slope without any intermediate support.
+In this type of roof, common rafters are provided to each slope without any intermediate support.

 The following are the varieties of single roof.